How To Spice Up Your Chocolate Fondue Recipe

 As an example of a food adventure, I bring you a Chocolate Fondue recipe with a spicy little twist: This chocolate fondue has cardamom and orange liqueur in it.

-If you’ve never tried cardamom before, this would be a fun new thing to try out for your adventure.
-You can both smell the spice before cooking with it.
+If you’ve never tried cardamom before, this would be a fun new thing to try for your adventure.
+You can smell the spice before cooking with it.
 That’s fun, right?
 Then you get to taste it mixed into melted chocolate.
 And then you get to fall in love with it together.
 I promise you will.

 Cardamom is a good thing.